knockout/knockout/documentation/template-binding.md

         // You can add custom post-processing logic here }

-If you are using `foreach` and only want to be notified about elements are specifically being added or are being removed, you can use `afterAdd` and `beforeRemove` instead.
+If you are using `foreach` and only want to be notified about elements that are specifically being added or are being removed, you can use `afterAdd` and `beforeRemove` instead.
 For details, see documentation for the [`foreach` binding](foreach-binding.html).

 ### Note 5: Dynamically choosing which template is used